 The steps are presented in the chronological order in which they need to be addressed.
 Keep in mind that many elements affect each other and sometimes a few items must be tackled in parallel.

 Checklist for organizing a conference

 1. Set up an organizing committee

-Small one-day virtual conferences can be organized alone.
+Small one-day virtual conferences or webinars can be organized alone.
 Larger in-person or hybrid events will require multiple committee members to which tasks are delegated for efficiency.

 If your event is hybrid, it is recommended to have one team for the on-site and one for the online experience.
 This will avoid problems on the day of the event since organizers will be able to focus on their area of expertise without being confused between the on-site and virtual attendees.